 Unfortunately, unpaid maternity leave is not a good time to be jewellery shopping, so I was really pleased to come across London-based children’s jewellery designer, Molly Brown.
 She has lovely girls communion and new baby bracelets at really affordable prices.

 Looking at her website, there is such a great amount of choice, from sterling silver expanding baby bangles to silver link pearl bracelets and matching necklace, to some fun jelly bean and fairy charms for older girls.
+I’m planning to get ladies solid silver bangles for myself too.

 The website also has a â€˜wish list’ option, similar to a gift register, where you can set aside jewellery for your little girl, with notes on those you’d like your friends and family to choose from, and with standard and express UK and international postage, it’s all really simple!